Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Results for the photodynamics

-The corresponding photocurrent resulting from the breakdown of the Mott insulator is displayed in Fig.~\ref{fig:cc}.
-We observe a transient dynamics, from a high-current state right after the field pulse is applied to a low-current steady state.
-We note that $J(\tau)$ displays a similar trend to the intra-orbital correlation $C^{dh}_{\gamma}(\tau)$, indicating a synergy between intra-orbital doublon-holon pairs and photo-carrier dynamics.
-The oscillations in the current are associated to frequencies related to the inter-orbital repulsion $U'$ and the charge gap $\Delta$.
-We notice that the revival of the current at later times is due to the system's finite size.
-The fact that the generation of doublons (see Fig.~\ref{fig:dd}), and therefore Hund excitons, flattens out at late times and the fact that we have a stationary current implies that the excitons coexist with a plasma of mobile carriers (dissociated doublon-holon pairs).
+The photocurrent resulting from the breakdown of the Mott insulator is displayed in Fig.~\ref{fig:cc}.
+We observe a transient dynamics, from a high-current state right after the pulse is applied to a low-current steady state.
+We note that $J(\tau)$ displays a similar trend to the intraorbital correlation $C^{dh}_{\gamma}(\tau)$, indicating a synergy between intraorbital doublon-holon pairs and photocarrier dynamics.
+The oscillations in $J(\tau)$ are associated to frequencies related to $U'$ and $\Delta$.
+We notice that the revival of the current at later times is due to the system's finite size (see below).
+The fact that the generation of doublons (Fig.~\ref{fig:dd}), and therefore Hund excitons, flattens out at late times and the fact that we have a stationary current implies that the excitons coexist with a plasma of mobile carriers (dissociated doublon-holon pairs).
 In other words, Hund excitons are created up to a saturation point and then the metallic state follows due to their partial dissociation.
 This in contrast with previous results in single-orbital Hubbard models~\cite{Eck10}, where a constant creation of doublons has no impact on the current.

-As shown by the results on Figs.~\ref{fig:dd}-\ref{fig:dh}, the resulting photoinduced state corresponds to an out-of-equilibrium strongly correlated metal with partially polarized spins and orbital-dependent correlations, with the concurrency of Hund excitons, and doublon-holon plasma as photocarriers.
-This excitonic metal significantly differs from the equilibrium notion of Hund's metals~{\cite{Georges13}}, a metallic state that has been found in the ground state phase diagram of multiorbital Hubbard models~\cite{Georges13,Rincon14prl,Rincon14}.
+As shown by the results in Figs.~\ref{fig:dd}-\ref{fig:cc}, the photoinduced state corresponds to an out-of-equilibrium strongly correlated metal with partially polarized spins and orbital-dependent correlations, with the concurrency of Hund excitons, and doublon-holon plasma as photocarriers.
 A possible scenario that could be realized at long times is that the current completely decays to zero, leading to the possibility of a photoinduced phase transition to a Hund-excitonic insulator.
-A separate future study on the role of fluence and finite size will clarify whether such feature survives in the long-time photoinduced dynamics of the Mott insulator.
+A separate future study on the role of fluence and system size will clarify whether such feature survives in the long-time photodynamics.